-Acoustic Survey Operations: EK60 operations will be conducted continuously throughout the cruise track at a constant ship speed of $10\pm1$ knots, and during scientific gear deployments.
-The retractable keel should be positioned at depths commensurate with the sea state and corresponding noise in the EK60 echo sounders.
-We expect the keel to be at the mid-point during most of the cruise.
-If the sea state gets high and noise is apparent in the acoustic data, the science watch will request to lower the retractable keel.
-We do not have much experience on Pisces with how high the sea state can get before we suspend acoustic operations, so decision will most likely be made on an ad hoc basis.
+Acoustic Survey Operations: EK60 operations will be conducted continuously throughout the project track at a constant ship speed of 10±1 knots, and during scientific gear deployments.
+We do not have much experience on Gordon Gunter with how high the sea state can get before we suspend acoustic operations, so decision will most likely be made on an ad hoc basis.

 Simrad EK60 Scientific Sounder: The Simrad EK60 Scientific Sounder will be the primary sampling gear used during fisheries acoustic surveys for providing species-specific abundance estimates.
-The EK60 operates five transducers mounted on the retractable keel (18, 38, 70, 120, and 200 kHz split-beam transducers).
 EK60 data are logged to the EK60 data server, which is on the ships and scientific networks.
 RS232 connections are used for navigational (Differential GPS) input.
-The SCS Event Logger will be used to record all operational events (e.g., begin and end points of transects, stations, gear deployments, and other events that affect the track cruise and vessel speed) during the cruise.
+The SCS Event Logger will be used to record all operational events (e.g., begin and end points of transects, stations, gear deployments, and other events that affect the project track and vessel speed) during the project.

-The EK60 will be synchronized to the ADCP, ships ES60 echo sounders, and ME70.
+The EK60 will be synchronized to the ADCP.
 All extraneous echo sounders need to be turned off to eliminate or at least minimize acoustic interference with the EK60.
-At the beginning of the cruise, it may be necessary to turn off sounders to determine sources of interference.
+At the beginning of the project, it may be necessary to turn off sounders to determine sources of interference.
 The ADCP is set with an external trigger to be a slave with the EK60.
-There still is some minor interference at 120kHz on the EK60 and thus, the ADCP may need to be turned off at times during the cruise.
+There still is some minor interference at 120kHz on the EK60 and thus, the ADCP may need to be turned off at times during the project.